-Welcome to the 34th Annual Excellence in Financial Journalism Awards
+Welcome to the 2018 Excellence in Financial Journalism Awards

-The New York State Society of Certified Public Accountants’ Excellence in Financial Journalism Awards celebrates the year's best-distinguished reporting that cultivates, promotes and disseminates understanding of accounting, finance and business topics.
+The New York State Society of Certified Public Accountants’ (NYSSCPA) Excellence in Financial Journalism Awards celebrates the year's best-distinguished reporting that cultivates and promotes a better understanding of accounting, finance and business topics.

-2016 Winners: To view last year's winners, click here.
+Past EFJ Winners: To view past EFJ Winners, click here.

 Enterprise – In recognition of an exemplary business, economic, or financial story in any medium featuring in-depth research, journalistic initiative, reporting and creativity.